Whole-home electrification: real costs and savings for WA households

 Once you've removed gas hot water and cooking, you can disconnect gas entirely:

-- No more gas supply charge: $350/year saved
+- No more gas supply charge: ~$120-200/year saved (varies by retailer)

-After Induction + Gas Disconnection, Annual Energy Costs: | Item | Cost | |------|------| | Electricity | $550-800 | | Gas | $0 | | Petrol | $3,000 | | Total | $3,550-3,800/year |
+After Induction + Gas Disconnection, annual energy costs: | Item | Cost | |------|------| | Electricity | $550-800 | | Gas | $0 | | Petrol | $3,000 | | Total | $3,550-3,800/year |

 Cumulative savings: $1,860-2,110/year

-Phase 4: Reverse-Cycle Heating/Cooling
+Phase 4: reverse-cycle heating/cooling

 If you're using gas heating, a reverse-cycle air conditioner (heat pump) is dramatically more efficient.